csc-training/summerschool/hybrid/docs/01-introduction.md

 - Increased overhead from thread creation/destruction
 - More complicated programming
-    - Code readability and maitainability issues
+    - Code readability and maintainability issues
 - Thread support in MPI and other libraries needs to be considered

 # Alternatives to OpenMP within a node